earthrise-media/mining-detector/README.md

 ### License

-The code and data in this repository are available for reuse under an open [MIT License](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE).
-In publication, please cite Earthrise Media.
+The code in this repository are available for reuse under an open [MIT License](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE).
+The data is available under [CC by 4.0](https://creativecommons.org/licenses/by/4.0/).
+In publication, please cite Earth Genome.